4Liamk/KFusion/README.md

 ##Dependencies

 KFusion requires [PLY](http://www.dabeaz.com/ply/) the Python Lex Yacc library.
 It uses this in order to tokenize the underlying C code.
+It seems the best way to ensure compatibility is to copy the ply folder found inside the ply download directly into KFusion directory.

 The examples are C programs as require MAKE as well as NVCC.
 NVCC is the NVidia C compiler which correctly links in OpenCL, it is possible to use other OpenCL distributions during compilation, but this may require you to alter the makefiles.